📞 705-540-0760

 Damaged tree showing signs of structural failure and decay requiring removal in Simcoe County

 As arborists, our preference is always to preserve a tree if it can be done safely.
-Mature trees provide shade, privacy, and property value that take decades to replace.
+Mature trees provide shade, privacy, and real property value — studies show a single mature tree can add $1,000–$10,000 to a home's assessed value (USDA Forest Service, 2018).
 But some situations leave no viable alternative to removal.
 Here are seven signs that a tree needs to come down.

 1. The Crown Is Mostly Dead